 Sridevi Bungalow: Boney Kapoor Is Disgusted By Priya Prakash Varrier & Arbaaz Khan

-Ever since the teaser of Priya Prakash Varrier's first Bollywood film, Sridevi Bungalow has hit the internet, the actress has been receiving flak for choosing such project.
-Even though the actress has denied that the film has nothing to do with late actress Sridevi, the similarities are just appalling!
+Ever since the teaser of Priya Prakash Varrier's first Bollywood film, Sridevi Bungalow hit the internet, the actress has been receiving flak for choosing such a project.
+Even though the actress has denied that the film has anything to do with the late actress Sridevi, the similarities are just appalling!

-Now, we hear Sridevi's husband, Boney Kapoor is too pissed with everyone including Priya and Arbaaz, who is associated with the project and is keen to take a legal action against them.
+Now, we hear Sridevi's husband, Boney Kapoor is too pissed with everyone including Priya and Arbaaz, who is associated with the project and is keen to take legal action against them.

 Desi Martini quoted a source saying, "He is disgusted by all those who have chosen to be associated with this lurid project.
 When he heard the film's title and saw the first look, Boney had sent a legal notice to the producer."